Generalized Out-of-Distribution Detection: A Survey

 \subsubsection{Output-based Methods}

 \keypoint{a.~Post-hoc Detection} Post-hoc methods have the advantage of being easy to use without modifying the training procedure and objective.
 The property can be important for the adoption of OOD detection methods in real-world production environments, where the overhead cost of retraining can be prohibitive.
 Early work ODIN~\cite{odin18iclr} is a post-hoc method that uses temperature scaling and input perturbation to amplify the ID/OOD separability.
 Key to the method, a sufficiently large temperature has a strong smoothing effect that transforms the softmax score back to the logit space---which effectively distinguishes ID vs. OOD.
 Note that this is different from confidence calibration, where a much milder $T$ is employed.
 While calibration focuses on representing the true correctness likelihood of {ID data only}, the ODIN score is designed to maximize the gap between ID and OOD data and may no longer be meaningful from a predictive confidence standpoint.
 Built on the insights, recent work~\cite{energyood20nips, mood21cvpr} proposed using an energy score for OOD detection, which enjoys theoretical interpretation from a likelihood perspective~\cite{morteza2022provable}.
 Test samples with lower energy are considered ID and vice versa.
 JointEnergy score~\cite{wang2021canmulti} is then proposed to perform OOD detection for multi-label classification networks.
-Techniques such as layer-wise Mahalanobis distance~\cite{mahananobis18nips} and Gram Matrix~\cite{gram20icml} are implemented for better hidden feature quality to perform density estimation.
+The most recent work SHE~\cite{she23iclr} uses stored patterns that represent classes to measure the discrepancy of unseen data for OOD detection, which is hyperparameter-free and computationally efficient compared to classic energy methods.
+Techniques such as layer-wise Mahalanobis distance~\cite{mahananobis18nips} and Gram Matrix~\cite{gram20icml} are implemented for better-hidden feature quality to perform density estimation.